-APPLICATION PROCESS Thursday 3rd December 2020- Sixth Form Information Event This will be your opportunity to meet with our post 16 teaching staff and tutors.
+APPLICATION PROCESS Thursday 25th November 2021 - Sixth Form Information Event.
+This will be your opportunity to meet with our post 16 teaching staff and tutors.
 Each subject that we offer in sixth form will have a stand at the information event where you can find out more about the subject and entry requirements.
-You'll have the opportunity to look at what each subject includes and speak to the teaching staff who currently teach those subjects at A level or BTEC Level 3.
-The event will begin with a virtual presentation by Mr Martin (Assistant Head teacher- Post 16) and Mrs Lockley (Director of Post 16) which you will see in your classrooms and you'll then be invited down to the information event in small groups throughout the afternoon and period 6.
-Thursday 3rd December 2020.
+You will have the opportunity to look at what each subject includes and speak to the teaching staff who currently teach those subjects at A level or BTEC Level 3.
+Our careers adviser will also be at the event if you feel you need any further advice or guidance on your future options.
+Friday 26th November 2021.

 Online and paper application forms will be available.
 See Mrs Lockley or Mr Martin with any questions about the application form.
-The prospectus will only be available online via the school website www.bloxwichacademy.co.uk Friday 8th January 2021.
+The prospectus will only be available online via the school website www.bloxwichacademy.co.uk Friday 7th January 2022.